 About the role

-Please send your application including a resume and response to the skills and knowledge section of the position description by midnight (AEST) Monday 1 May 2017 to PeopleAndCulture@adf.org.au.
-Please indicate in your application which State you wish to work in.
+Please send your application including a resume and response to the skills and knowledge section of the position description by 9am (AEST) on 2 October 2017 to PeopleAndCulture@adf.org.au

 Please note, any application that doesn’t address the application requirements may not be considered.
 Due to the volume of applications that we receive, only shortlisted candidates will be contacted.